ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 {: .box-warning}
 **Note:** Below is an example script to capture ICMP packets.
 The idea is to capture the packets and be able to examine it.
 You could also use packet analyzer tools such as WireShark, though keep in mind that you might need to parse the data output into a more readable format.

-Here is an example script for the attacking machine to capture ICMP packets and unpack it.
+Here is an example script that works along with the previous script for the machine to capture the ICMP packets, unpack them, and display them in a more readable format.

 ```
 #!/usr/bin/python3